EliTheCoder/eliapi/README.md

 # eliapi
-a neat API that helps with logging and random numbers
+An API that helps with logging and number generating